itsmecevi/datadriven/README.md

 **General Knowledge:**

 * Data Literacy: `data types`, `data formats`, `data storage`, `data manipulation`, `data visualizations`, `statistical measures`, `communicating insights`.
-* Data Analysis and Statistics: Learn statistical techniques and methods for analyzing data, including descriptive statistics, inferential statistics, hypothesis testing, regression analysis, and data modeling.
-Proficiency in tools like Python, R, or SQL for data analysis is essential.
+* Data Analysis and Statistics: Learn statistical techniques and methods for analyzing data, including 'descriptive statistics', 'inferential statistics', 'hypothesis testing', 'regression analysis', and 'data modeling'.
+Proficiency in tools like 'Python', 'R', or 'SQL' for data analysis is essential.
 * Data Visualization: Master the art of visualizing data to communicate insights effectively.
 Learn how to create clear and compelling data visualizations using tools like Tableau, Power BI, Matplotlib, or ggplot2.
 * Data Cleaning and Preprocessing: Understand the importance of data cleaning and preprocessing to ensure data quality and reliability.
 Learn techniques for handling missing data, outlier detection, data transformation, and normalization.
 * Database Management: Acquire knowledge of database management systems (DBMS) and database querying languages like SQL.
 Understand how to design and optimize databases, write complex queries, and extract data from relational databases.